-Inside SpiraPlan, go to the Administration page and navigate to the Integration > Data Synchronization webpage.
-Check that you don't already have a Plug-In called "GitHubDataSync", as shown below:
+Inside SpiraPlan, go to the Administration page and navigate to Integration > Data Synchronization.
+Check if you see a plug-in called GitHubDataSync, as shown below:

 You need to fill out the following fields for the GitHub Data Sync plugin to work properly:

 - Name: This needs to be set to GitHubDataSync